LePetitDev/koa-primer/readme.txt

 or, if using nodemon,
 nodemon --use-strict app.js

-**Go to the following URLs to test the routes. http://localhost:3000
+**Go to the following URL to test a routes. http://localhost:3000